fklein21/udacity-de-project1-postgres/README.md

 The following packages are necessary to run the scripts: `pandas`, `psycopg2-binary`

+Note: `etl.py` requires an up-to-date version of `pandas`.
+Either update the package, or use `etl.v1.py`.

 ## Files in the repository

 - `create_tables.py` : Python script that creates the database, drops existing tables and creates the necessary tables.